ZIB-IOL/Boscia.jl/README.md

 ## Getting started

 Here is a simple example to get started.
-For more examples see the examples folder in the package.
+For more examples, see the examples folder in the package.

 ```julia
 using Boscia